Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 This challenge is essentially the same as the [Seeking Secrets](#seeking-secrets-easy) challenges.
-A 16-byte secret is stored at a known address, printed at startup, and we have to leak it using tcache poisoning.
+A 16-byte secret is stored at a known address, printed at startup, and we have to leak it using TCACHE poisoning.
 The only difference is that the secret lives on the stack rather than in the data segment.
 Since the stack address is printed at startup just like the BSS address was in Seeking Secrets, this makes no difference to the exploit.

 The `stack_free` and `stack_scanf` commands are not needed at all for the [easy version](#stack-summoning-easy).
 The solution uses only the standard heap primitives.

 ### Polluting TCACHE `entry_struct` to leak the Secret

 The approach is identical to Seeking Secrets.
-We allocate two heap chunks, free them into the tcache, and poison the first chunk's `next` to point at `secret_addr`.
+We allocate two heap chunks, free them into the TCACHE, and poison the first chunk's `next` to point at `secret_addr`.
 We then `malloc` twice and `puts` on the second allocation to leak the secret.

-The one subtlety is that the tcache count must be at least 1 when we call the final `malloc` that should return `secret_addr`.
+The one subtlety is that the TCACHE count must be at least 1 when we call the final `malloc` that should return `secret_addr`.
 When `malloc` pops a chunk, it reads that chunk's `next` field, writes it into `entries[idx]`, and decrements `counts[idx]`.
-If count drops to 0, the next `malloc` call bypasses the tcache entirely, even if `entries[idx]` points somewhere valid.
+If count drops to 0, the next `malloc` call bypasses the TCACHE entirely, even if `entries[idx]` points somewhere valid.

 With two heap chunks freed (count=2), the sequence works out correctly:

-1. `free(1)`, `free(0)`, tcache: `A -> B`, count=2
+1. `free(1)`, `free(0)`, TCACHE: `A -> B`, count=2
-2. Poison `A`'s `next` to `secret_addr`, tcache: `A -> secret_addr`, count=2
+2. Poison `A`'s `next` to `secret_addr`, TCACHE: `A -> secret_addr`, count=2
 3. `malloc` pops `A`, count=1, `entries = secret_addr`
-4. `malloc`, count=1 so tcache is used, pops `secret_addr`, count=0
+4. `malloc`, count=1 so TCACHE is used, pops `secret_addr`, count=0

 ```
 free(1), free(0)